superdev-1018/solidity-example/NOTES.md

 - you can use in the title `slug: abooot` so that would make the link redirect to `abooot` when clicked. `slug` only change the end part of the file.
 - for specific page renders look into [this](https://gohugo.io/content-management/front-matter/).
 - `.` passes the context
-- we use hugo `pipes` for cache busting - `fingerprint` and send css through asset pipelines.
+- we use hugo `pipes` - an asset pipeline; for cache busting - `fingerprint` and send css through asset pipelines.
 ## Features

 - [Hugo](https://gohugo.io/)